Office of Internal Audit and Consulting

 - Employee actions are in compliance with policies, standards, procedures, and applicable laws and regulations.

 - Resources are adequately protected and used efficiently.

 - Legislative or regulatory compliance issues are recognized and addressed appropriately.

-Audit issues relating to these areas will be reported to responsible managers, University officials, and the Tennessee Board of Regents.
+Audit issues relating to these areas will be reported to responsible managers, University officials, and the Board of Trustees.
 In addition, opportunities for improving processes and controls may be identified during audit engagements and communicated to the appropriate level of management.

 Additional Information May be Located at These Links: